divaprotocol/oracles/docs/Tellor.md

 ## Getter functions

-DIVAOracleTellor implements the following getter functions.
+The Tellor adapter implements the following getter functions.

 ### getChallengeable

 Function to return whether the Tellor adapter's data feed is challengeable inside DIVA Protocol.
-In this implementation, the function always returns `false`, which means that the first value submitted to the DIVA Protocol will determine the payouts, and users can start claiming their payouts thereafter.
+In this implementation, the function always returns `false`, which means that the first value submitted to DIVA Protocol will determine the payouts, and users can start claiming their payouts thereafter.

 ```js
 function getChallengeable()